Frequently Asked Questions

 When should we expect to receive your comments?

-As soon as I become a member and visit the members page, do I enter a fund immediately even if the current stock price has already moved in a specific direction?
+As soon as I become a member and visit the members page, should I immediately follow the current allocation?

 Is investment news and other research data taken into consideration?